 When you photograph moving items, you can’t be sure there isn’t something wrong, like a person with their eyes closed, a distracting gesture, or something that comes between your protagonist and the camera.

-There are DSLR cameras that allow you to set a silent mode that reduces the sound of the camera when taking the photo.
+DSLR cameras allow you to set a silent mode that reduces the camera’s sound when taking the photo.
 Look in the manual for this option, as burst mode on some cameras sounds like a machine gun.

 Enjoy your camera on the street, forget technicalities and look for photographs with a message, regardless of noise, overexposure, or shake.

 Life in the city is a fantastic setting to test and practice your ‘photographic eye.’

 You know, try to go unnoticed, always use your smile, that softens the situation.